SalyczeQ/spring-data-r2dbc-extension/README.md

  - Delete with cascade
  - Composite Id
  - Sequence
- - Insert multiple rows in a single INSERT request (except for MySql)
+ - Insert multiple rows in a single INSERT request
  - Schema generation, with indexes, foreign key constraints, sequences
  - Array columns (only with Postgresql)